 In furtherance of Board diversity, the REIT aspired to attain by the date of its 2019 annual general meeting, and thereafter maintain, a Board composition in which women comprise at least 20% of the Independent Trustees (other than any such trustees nominated by Dilawri pursuant to its nomination rights under the Declaration of Trust).
-From the IPO until June 20, 2017, there was one woman on the Board, representing 33% of the Board's trustees other than those nominated by Dilawri and 33% of the Board's Independent Trustees.
-Currently, there is one woman on the Board, representing 17% of the Board's trustees other than those nominated by Dilawri and 25% of the Board's Independent Trustees, which exceeds the REIT's Diversity Policy target.
+From the REIT's initial public offering in July 2015 until June 20, 2017, there was one woman on the Board, representing 33% of the Board's trustees other than those nominated by Dilawri and 33% of the Board's Independent Trustees.
+Currently, there are two women on the Board, representing approximately 33% of the Board's trustees other than those nominated by Dilawri and 50% of the Board's Independent Trustees, which exceeds the REIT's Diversity Policy target.

-Prior to Internalization on December 31, 2019, the REIT had an external organization structure which included the provision of senior management functions by employees of a subsidiary of Dilawri pursuant to the Administration Agreement.
+Prior December 31, 2019, when the REIT's management, operating and administrative personnel become employed directly by the REIT ("Internalization"), the REIT had an external organization structure which included the provision of senior management functions by employees of a subsidiary of Dilawri pursuant to the Administration Agreement.
 As a result, the REIT did not have any executive officers who were directly employed by the REIT.
 Further, the REIT did not exert any control over Dilawri's hiring practices and policies.
 Neither the President and Chief Executive Officer, nor the Chief Financial Officer and Corporate Secretary, both of whom were employed by a subsidiary of Dilawri, are women.
 Given its external structure, the REIT was not previously in a position to maintain or apply a meaningful policy relating to the level of diversity and representation of women in executive officer positions.